Programme of Events 2019/20

 The Hartfield History Group was formed in 1972 to discover and record the history of the small Parish of Hartfield and the Surrounding District that is part of the Area of Outstanding Natural Beauty (AONB) of East Sussex.

-Meetings are held monthly in the Village Hall on the fourth Wednesday of each month (except December when there is no meeting) and from September 2014 at the NEW TIME of 8:15 pm.
+Meetings are held monthly in the Village Hall on the fourth Wednesday of each month (except December when there is no meeting) starting at 8:15 pm.
 Local walks or activities are arranged for the summer months (See Current Programme.)

 If you wish to be added to an email circulation list which currently provides details and reminders of meetings and items of interest, please email: firstname.lastname@example.org OR go to the ‘Contacts‘ page and click on the button.